IgniteUI/help-topics/topics/02_Controls/Editors/02_igMaskEditor/05_Migrating_to_the_new_igMaskEditor.md

-listMatchIgnoreCase |-|This option is removed. listMatchOnly |-|This option is removed. nullText|Used to set text which appears in editor when editor has no focus and "value" in editor is null or empty string.|This option is renamed to `placeHolder` to better communicate what it does. padChar |The default value is an empty sting ' '.|
-promptChar | Sets character which is used as prompt in edit mode for available entry position. | This option is renamed to `unfilledCharsPrompt` to better communicate what it does.
+listMatchIgnoreCase |-|This option is removed. listMatchOnly |-|This option is removed. nullText|Used to set text which appears in editor when editor has no focus and "value" in editor is null or empty string.|This option is renamed to `placeHolder` to better communicate what it does. promptChar | Sets character which is used as prompt in edit mode for available entry position. | This option is renamed to `unfilledCharsPrompt` to better communicate what it does.
 The default value is '_'. renderInContainer|-|This option is removed. selectionOnFocus|Previously supported members: `select`, `-1`, `start`, `0`, `end`, `1`, `default`, `2`.|Now supported members are: `selectAll`, `atStart`, `atEnd`, `browserDefault`.
 The default value is `selectAll`.